Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Nearly half (45.1%) of our respondents agree that one email per week is ideal:

-In addition to weighing in on the right tools and frequency for email nurturing, our respondents also shared a variety of email nurturing best practices and examples for executing them.
+In addition to weighing in on the right frequency for email nurturing, our respondents also shared a variety of nurture email best practices and examples for executing them.

-Agence Nile’s Lydie Deborne recommends “sending leads content that helps them find solutions and progress through the buying journey.
-The content you send can be an ebook, blog post, or any other type of content you have available.”
+And you can do it in multiple formats, as long as it’s valuable.
+Agence Nile’s Lydia Deborne says that the content you send can be “an ebook, blog post, or any other type of content you have available.”

 “The goal is to provide appropriate content that helps your leads—and not just trying to sell them something,” Deborne says.